marcincichocki/breach-protocol-autosolver/README.md

 It is advised to create shortcut with preferred combination.

+## OCR issues

+OCR was tested on following resolutions:

+ - 1440p(2560x1440)

+Please note that FidelityFX resolution scaling does not seem to impact resolution of breach protocol, therefore it's better to use it instead of lowering resolution to increase framerate.
+On lower resolutions and/or aspect ratios OCR might be inacurate.

 ### Development

 NOTE: due to usage of many platform dependent packages, this repo **might** not compile on wsl(may require `VcXsrv` and other things).
 It's therefore advised to build it only on Windows.